Xilinx/Vitis-Tutorials/Embedded_Software/Feature_Tutorials/02-Debugging/4-cross-triggering/README.md

 ## Summary

-In the brief tutorial above, we explore the power debug feature avaialable in the Vitis Unified IDE that allows users to cross probe across different processors and even across software and hardware domains.
+In the brief tutorial above, we explore the power debug feature available in the Vitis Unified IDE that allows users to cross probe across different processors and even across software and hardware domains.

 <p class="sphinxhide" align="center"><sub>Copyright © 2020–2024 Advanced Micro Devices, Inc</sub></p>